 As part of our regular governance practices, the Compensation Committee evaluates our compensation programs in light of market conditions, shareholder views, and governance considerations, and makes changes as appropriate for our business.
 We value the feedback of our shareholders, as expressed through votes and direct communications, and annually submit our executive compensation programs to a non-binding shareholder advisory "say-on-pay" vote.
-At our Annual Meeting held in September 2019, our executive compensation program was approved by shareholders representing 94.8% of the votes cast on the proposal.
+At our Annual Meeting held in September 2020, our executive compensation program was approved by shareholders representing 92.9% of the votes cast on the proposal.

-To enhance our understanding of our shareholder's perspectives, we maintain a regular shareholder outreach program, including making Take-Two's management and Board of Directors available for discussions.
-In the months leading up to the filing of this Proxy Statement, we sought discussions with holders of over 69% of our outstanding shares (percentage based on the Company's investors' most recent filings at the time of outreach) and had discussions with a number of our top holders.
-Throughout these discussions, we sought shareholder feedback on a wide range of topics, including the ZelnickMedia management agreement, environmental, social and corporate governance ("ESG") matters, and Board composition matters.
-Feedback from shareholders was generally positive on our compensation policies, ESG and Board composition matters, with some of our shareholders inquiring about the details of our management agreement with ZelnickMedia, our various governance policies, executive compensation, how we retain creative talent, and our policies on workplace diversity and sustainability.
+To enhance our understanding of our shareholders' perspectives, we maintain a regular shareholder outreach program, including making Take-Two's management and Board of Directors available for discussions.
+In the months leading up to the filing of this Proxy Statement, we sought discussions with holders of approximately 67% of our outstanding shares (percentage based on the Company's investors' most recent filings at the time of outreach) and had discussions with a number of our top holders.
+Throughout these discussions, we sought shareholder feedback on a wide range of topics, including executive compensation, environmental, social and corporate governance ("ESG") matters, diversity initiatives within our Company and across our industry, and Board composition matters.
+Feedback from shareholders was generally positive on our compensation policies, ESG and Board composition matters, with some of our shareholders inquiring about the details regarding how we plan to enhance our reporting relating to our ESG initiatives.

-The Company has shown responsiveness to investor concerns and evolving market practices, including eliminating the Adjusted EBITDA "catchup" metric in performance-based awards, adopting a relative TSR metric in the long-term incentive plan, and amending the Company's bylaws to change the standard for uncontested director elections from a plurality voting standard to a majority vote standard.

-Also in response to shareholder feedback, we formed a management committee with respect to environmental, social and governance matters, which is overseen by the Corporate Governance Committee.
+The Company has shown responsiveness to investor concerns and evolving market practices, including amending the Company's bylaws to change the standard for uncontested director elections from a plurality voting standard to a majority vote standard in 2019.
+Also in response to shareholder feedback, in 2019 we formed, and in 2020 we expanded, a management committee with respect to environmental, social and governance matters, which is overseen by the Corporate Governance Committee, our committee responsible for Board oversight of our ESG initiatives.
 The management committee evaluates and administers the Company's environmental, social and governance efforts.
 We have also enhanced, and we intend to continue to enhance, our disclosure related to certain human capital and sustainability matters.
 See "Election of Directors (Proposal 1)-Corporate Governance and Board Matters-Environmental, Social and Governance Matters" for additional detail.

-The Committee also negotiated a number of changes in the ZelnickMedia Management Agreement in our fiscal year ended March 31, 2014 as a result of shareholder feedback, as detailed under "ZelnickMedia Management Agreement" below.
-Based on the positive response from shareholders to these changes, we maintained them when we negotiated a new management agreement with ZelnickMedia in fiscal 2018, also as detailed under "ZelnickMedia Management Agreement" below.
+The Committee also negotiated a number of changes in the ZelnickMedia Management Agreement in our fiscal year ended March 31, 2014 as a result of shareholder feedback.
+Based on the positive response from shareholders to these changes, we maintained them when we negotiated a new management agreement with ZelnickMedia in fiscal 2018, as detailed under "ZelnickMedia Management Agreement" below.